 We have designed a walking route which will enable you to discover London in a day if you would rather walk to see the sights of the city.
 With our walking route, you will see some of London’s most important landmarks, and you will probably have time to see the Changing of the Guard, visit Westminster Abbey and go on the London Eye.

 Walking route to see London in One Day step-by-step:

 Our walking route starts at Green Park Underground Station.
 From here we will walk towards Buckingham Palace, where the famous changing of the guard ceremony takes place at 11.00 am on certain days.
 Make sure you check the exact dates to avoid disappointment.
 After seeing Buckingham Palace and the Changing of the Guard, we will walk across St James´s Park and walk along Whitehall, heading towards Westminster Abbey, Big Ben, and the London Eye.

 After a short walk along London´s beautiful South Bank, we will cross the Thames again and walk until we get to the famous Trafalgar Square.
 This is where the National Gallery (free entry) is.
 From Trafalgar Square, we can easily walk towards Piccadilly Circus.

-From Piccadilly Circus we will along along Regent Street in order to get to Carnaby Street.
+From Piccadilly Circus, we will go along Regent Street to get to Carnaby Street.
 After a small walk through London´s Soho, we will reach Leicester Square and Covent Garden.

 Transport suggestions to see London in One Day

-If you are going to spend just the one day in London it may be tempting to buy single fares if you’re going to use London´s public transport, such as the underground or the bus, but we would encourage you to either buy an oyster card for the day or use contactless payment. if you are able to.
-You will pay a lot less for each joruney this way than buying single fares or even a day travelcard, as the oyster card´s daily capping makes it cheaper to use than using a day travelcard.
+If you are going to spend just one day in London, it may be tempting to buy single fares if you’re going to use London´s public transport, such as the underground or the bus, but we would encourage you to either buy an oyster card for the day or use contactless payment.
+If you can.
+You will pay a lot less for each journey this way than buying single fares or even a day travelcard, as the oyster card´s daily capping makes it cheaper to use than using a day travelcard.